kimlk24/kimlk24.github.io/_pages/about.md

 ## Education

 Luke prides himself on his diverse skill set.
 His most prominent fields of expertise are additive manufacturing (i.e., 3D printing) and CAD software.
+But his diverse experience in electrical engineering, business, and finance helps him to approach mechanical engineering problems more holistically.

 * Vanderbilt University
   * BE Mechanical Engineering May 2024

 ## Technical Skills

-Luke can operate a number of different computer controlled (CNC) fabrication tools to turn 3D models into real-life parts.
-Luke has experience with the following additive manufacturing technologies:
+Luke can operate a number of different softwares including SolidWorks, Fusion 360, MATLAB, Arduino IDE, and much more.
+Additionally, he has various experince using prototyping tools such as:

 * Fused Filament Fabrication (FFF)
-* Stereolithography (SLA)
-* Selective Laser Sintering (SLS)
+* Laser Cutting
-* 3D Inkjet Printing
-* Bioplotting
+* Wiring tools (soldering iron, crimpers, breadboards, etc.)
+* Woodworking tools (saws, power tools, specialty tools)

 ## Portriat